soto-project/soto/README.md

 The simplest way to upgrade from an existing 1.0 or 2.0 implementation is to call `.wait()` on existing synchronous calls.
 However it is recommend to rewrite your synchronous code to work with the returned future objects.
 It is no longer necessary to use a DispatchQueue.

 ## License
-`aws-sdk-swift` is released under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).
+AWSSDKSwift is released under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).
 See LICENSE for details.